Are Record Labels Blocking Singers Including The Beach Boys From Performing At Trump Inauguration?

 Andrea Bocelli Cancels Trump Inauguration Appearance After…

-It seems that the politics, and even simply the business sense of the record label CEOs has changed the minds of several acts who at first said yes, and then said no. Several acts have “floated trial balloons” and said maybe, to see how the public and their fans would react, and then said sorry, but no, which is what seems to have happened with Marie Osmond.
+It seems that the politics and even simply the business sense of the record label CEOs have changed the minds of several acts who at first said yes, and then said no. Several acts have “floated trial balloons” and said maybe, to see how the public and their fans would react, and then said sorry, but no, which is what seems to have happened with Marie Osmond.

-Just this week, Jennifer Holliday, of Dreamgirls fame seemed to be floating a trial balloon, and then said no, as it would upset her LGBT fans, and the LGBT community, so she declined.
+Just this week, Jennifer Holliday of Dreamgirls fame seemed to be floating a trial balloon, and then said no, as it would upset her LGBT fans and the LGBT community.

 And the one and only James Taylor will now perform Inauguration with The Beach Boys (State Fair Version) #GoldenShowerGate pic.twitter.com/MSHrLe2hb7